About the Journal

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 RHV does not have either article submission charges or article processing charges (APCs).

 The RHV reviews all papers with anti-plagiarism software.
 Plagiarism is considered an unacceptable act.
 If plagiarism is detected, the publishers will reject the article immediately.

 Publication Ethics and Malpractice Statement

 The RHV is edited by the Institute of Philosophy of the Universidad de Valparaíso (Chile).
 Its periodicity is biannual for original works in all fields of philosophy.
 The RHV adopts a neutral position on issues treated within its articlesand does not subscribe to any particular doctrine and is open to articles from different perspectives and with an international scope.The RHV promotes research and academic scientific discussion, irrespective of their nature, whether political, ethical, religious, gender-based, or other potentially or topically contentious subjects.

-The RHV is a peer-reviewed journal and published in four languages: English, Spanish, Portuguese, and French.
+The RHV is a peer-reviewed journal and publishes in four languages: English, Spanish, Portuguese, and French.
 Publication of an article in a peer-reviewed academic journal aims to offer a high quality and trustworthy scientific research.
-Therefore, to achieving these aims, the author, the journal editor, the peer-reviewer, the publisher, and the Institute of Philosophy (University of Valparaíso) have responsibilities to meet expected ethical standards at all stages in their involvement from submission to publication of an article.
+Therefore, to achieve these aims, the author, the journal editor, the peer-reviewer, the publisher, and the Institute of Philosophy (University of Valparaíso) have the responsibility to meet expected ethical standards at all stages in their involvement from submission to publication of an article.

 The RHV is committed to meeting and upholding standards of ethical behaviour at all stages of the publication process.
 Especially, we follow closely the Committee on Publication Ethics (COPE) international guidelines for good practices.
 According to this ethical code, our editors, reviewers and authors should assume the following responsibilities: